 Step 2: Once finely ground, combine with the melted butter and sugar.
 The mixture should resemble wet sand and easily hold together when squeezed.

-Step 3: Transfer the crumbs to a pie plate.
+Step 3: Transfer the butter crumb mixture to a pie plate.
 Form the edges of the crust first.

 Step 4: Then smooth out the middle into an even layer and compact it down with a measuring cup, or something similar.